dotnet/performance/src/scenarios/README.md

 ## Running the test (ad-hoc) ##

-Execute 'dotnet run -c Release -- --netcoreapp-version $netCoreAppVersion' in this directory.
+Execute `dotnet run -c Release -- --netcoreapp-version $netCoreAppVersion` in this directory.
 The test should eventually produce output like this: